SamPurle/SamPurle-github.io/_posts/2020-06-24-image-recognition.markdown

 A convolution layer applies a distortion or convolution to a small area of the image, which produces a tensor output.
 These are very useful for identifying small features which make up larger shapes and objects within the image: such as lines and curves.

-- **filters:** The number of different feature detection mechanisms applied to the image.
+- **Filter:** The number of different feature detection mechanisms applied to the image.
 In example above, both convolution layers use 20 filters.
-- **kernel_size:** The size of the convolution grid in pixels.
+- **Kernel Size:** The size of the convolution grid in pixels.
 A 3x3 convolution as used above will only be able to identify very basic features such as edges.
-- **activation:** The activation mechanism for neurons within the layer.
+- **Activation:** The activation mechanism for neurons within the layer.
 Rectified Linear Unit (relu) activation signifies that the neuron will not activate until a certain threshold is reached, after which point its output will scale linearly with the input of the neuron.
-- **input_shape:** The input shape, equal to the output shape of the previous layer.
+- **Input Shape:** The input shape, equal to the output shape of the previous layer.
 This must be specified for the first layer of the network, but can be inferred subsequent to this.

 #### Flatten Layers